 At the request of the Agency for Persons with Disabilities (APD), the process for appointing APD in this circuit has changed.
-The section below explains the recent changes in red.
+Updated: July 1, 2020.

 Chapter 916 of the Florida Statutes is the statutory authority for the courts to appoint the Agency for Persons with Disabilities (APD) to evaluate for intellectual disability or autism.
 The statute states two experts shall be appointed to evaluate the defendant to determine the following: (1) if they have an intellectual disability or autism; and (2) if they meet the criteria for intellectual disability or autism, then an evaluation for competence to proceed is completed.

 In other words, the doctors are to first evaluate the defendant to see if the defendant meets the criteria for an intellectual disability or autism.
 The first expert appointed is a court expert.
 If the defendant meets the definition of intellectual disability or autism, then the expert determines whether the defendant is competent to proceed.
 If Defendant does not meet the criteria, then according to the statute there is no need to determine competence to proceed.
 The expert must be on the 12th Circuit's list of approved expert witnesses and Court Administration pays for this exam.